Skip to content

 FAQ: “Can I legally give away cannabis if I receive nothing?”

-Yes, if you give it away, literally for free, to a person 21 or older, and the quantity within the small amount limits in the statute.
+Yes, if you give it away, literally for free, to a person 21 or older, and the quantity within the small amount limits in the statute, they cannot file marijuana charges.

 (6) give for no remuneration to an individual who is at least 21 years of age: